wegnerce/taxomias/README.md

 count = SeqIO.write(records, output_file, "fasta")
 print "Saved %i records from %s to %s" % (count, input_file, output_file)

-# that's it, again only few lines of code are needed
+# That's it, again only few lines of code are needed
 ```

 ## Credits
-The original idea was conceptualized by Sixing Huang (DSMZ, Braunschweig) and most of the original code was written by him.
+The original code was written by Sixing Huang (DSMZ, Braunschweig, Germany) and published on his blog (http://dgg32.blogspot.de/).
 In the beginning of 2016 NCBI decided to phase out GI numbers.
 I used to Sixing's code a lot and decided to modify it to make it work with NCBI's new system of taxonomy mappings based on accession version numbers.

 In addition I added functions to easily access refseq genomes based on taxonomic information.